18 Must-Have Negotiation Skills For Procurement Professionals

 2. Ask what you want

 This might seem easy but it is very daunting in reality.
-No one likes to sound that they are demanding, especially in negotiation.
+No one likes to know they sound demanding, especially in negotiation.
 However, asking what you want will enable the party to know what you want in the negotiation.
 Thus, a chance for concession between you and the other party.

 Additionally, you can include more items to negotiate.
 Asking for more will enable you to exchange variables with the other party until you get what you want.